Spaghettinthefryingpan/Screenshot-Bot/README.md

 Also If Smart Control Is being annoying just paste in this in your command prompt change the path to wherever you have the .exe

 Unblock-File -Path "C:\path\to\your\app.exe"

 :D

-If you don't mind could you click "More Info" -> "Run anyway" when prompted. cause after awhile windows will stop being so buggy about running my software
+If you don't mind could you click "More Info" -> "Run anyway" when prompted. cause after awhile windows will stop being so buggy about running my software.